wp-plugins/contact-form-manager/readme.txt

 No. There is no need to replace the contact form shortcode after editing the contact form elements.
 It will update automatically and saves you from the trouble of replacing the code everytime.

 = 5.
-How can I get a mail with user submitted values of all fields used in the contact form ? =
+How can I get a mail with user submitted values of all fields used in the contact-form ? =

 In the mail content, please use all the shortcodes corresponding to the fields you have used in the contact form.
 Please make sure that you have added all the form field shortcodes (the code will be like [text-1], [email-2] etc.) in the email body.
 Custom fields like captcha and submit button cannot be used in mail.

 = 6.
-Can I embed the contact form into my template file ? =
+Can I embed the contact-form into my template file ? =

 Yes, you can embed the contact form into your template file.
 You cannot directly add the shortcode of the contact form in the template file but you will need to pass the code into do_shortcode() function and display its output like this: